Basil-Alqhtani/Ai-ChatBot/README.md

 1. Go to Assistant settings → Instructions section

-2. Copy and paste your system instructions in the
+2. Copy and paste your system instructions in the model_training/instructions.txt

 3. Click "Save"

 ### 3 Add Knowledge Base

-1. Navigate to Knowledge section
+1. Navigate to tools under the file search turn it on

-2. Click "Add knowledge"
+2. Click " + files "

-3. Upload your project files
+3. Upload your Knowledge Base files that can be found in model_training/knowledge

 4. Wait for processing to complete